nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 **Pros**
-+ You retain full control over your course - this means pricing, content and your student email list (which is super important).
++ You retain full control over your course - this means pricing, content, and your student email list (which is super important).
 + You can choose the business model - you may prefer a subscription/membership model or a one-time payment approach.
 With your own site, such decisions are entirely within your control
 + You can choose the marketing mix (i.e. when to run promotions, what level of discount is